Saint-Launeuc

-Saint-Launeuc ([sɛ̃ lonœk]; Sant-Laoueneg) is a commune in the Côtes-d'Armor department of Brittany in northwestern France.
+Saint-Launeuc ([sɛ̃ lonœk]; Sant-Laoueneg) is a former commune in the Côtes-d'Armor department of Brittany in northwestern France.
+On 1 January 2025, it was merged into the commune of Merdrignac.

 Geography

 The river Meu forms the commune's southern border.
 The Rance forms the commune's northern border.

 Population

 Inhabitants of Saint-Launeuc are called launeucois in French.